oren00/oren00.github.io/about.md

 I'm a pretty easy guy to find and I'm a blast to speak with.
 I'll probably tell you what you don't want to hear, but rather what you need to hear.

-* Email: geoffrey AT geoffreybyers.com
+* Email: geoffrey AT geoffreybyers.com PGP: 0xC33D9975
-* Jabber/Jitsi: geoffreybyers AT swissjabber.ch [Fingerprint](http://www.geoffreybyers.com/jabber)
+* Jabber/Jitsi: geoffreybyers AT swissjabber.ch

 Somebody said designers shouldn't code.
 Fuck that guy.
 This site is: